studentprivacyio/studentprivacyio/README.md

-# studentprivacydotmayodotcool
+# studentprivacysite
-This repo contains the source code of the website at https://studentprivacy.mayo.cool.
+This repo contains the source code of a website about student privacy